Velocidex/velociraptor-docs/content/knowledge_base/tips/glibc_errors.md

+---
-# What do I do about "version GLIBC_2.14 not found" errors?
+title: What do I do about "version GLIBC_2.14 not found" errors?
+---

 {{% notice tip "TLDR - use the `musl` build" %}}